UshiHiraga/scss-media-queries/README.md

-# SCSS Mixins for media queries
+# SCSS Mixins for Media Queries
 ## Installation
 Download and include `media-queries.scss`.

 ## Usage
-SCSS file provide three mixins to control media queries and a map with several breakpoints.
+SCSS file provides three mixins to control media queries and a map with several breakpoints.

 ### Avaible mixins
 ```scss